cdelgado84/CJD-portfolio/README.md

 2. Replace placeholder data (name, experience, projects, etc.).
 3. Optimize for mobile and performance.
 4. Add actual CV PDF file and correct contact links.

+## 📎 Reference Material
+I've attached my CV file (`Christian_Delgado_Resume.pdf`) in this repository.
+Use it as the content source for the text that appears on the website (about me, experience, projects, skills).
+Summarize or adapt the wording to make it natural for a modern web portfolio.